Investing in creative video content has become a top priority for many brands around the world and its popularity doesn’t seem to be decreasing.

-To make sure this is the case for your own digital marketing campaigns, tracking the right performance metrics is key.
+To make sure this is the case for your own campaigns, focusing on the right performance metrics is key.
 This helps you track ROI and ensures you are investing in the right kind of content for your business.

 We’ve outlined some of the key video marketing metrics you need to track to determine the success of your video marketing campaigns.